 Inadequate space reduces the efficiency of laboratory operations and increases the risk of mishandling or contaminating evidence and poses a potential safety risk to personnel.
 Inadequate space also reduces personnel morale and thus adversely affects productivity.
 The physical design of the laboratory should enhance the flow of work from the time of specimen receipt to final disposal.
 Interrelationship of functional areas should be laid out in a manner that will facilitate the use of equipment and instruments.

-Section L: SUMMARY General Comments (if any): Non-conformities (list the standard numbers here and explain any non-conformities under each standard) Suggestions for improvement (non-mandatory suggestions that are not required program standards):
+Section L: SUMMARY

+Non-conformities (list the standard numbers here and explain any non-conformities under each standard):

 CONCLUDING SUMMARY COMMENTS